yawaflua/AoyoBot/README.md

   4. Give report command to user (Right button on mouse on user or message)
   5. Save channel
   6. Localizations

 # Support
-If u know some languages(English, Spanish, etc.), u can help to localize this bot (create pull or issue)
+If u know some languages(English, Spanish, etc.), u can help to localize this bot (create pull or issue to folder /localize/ )